contrailed/contrailed.github.io/README.md

 ## Usage

-Paste a Bluesky post URL into the input field and press Enter or click "View Thread" to see the full discussion.
+Paste a Contrail post URL into the input field and press Enter or click "View Thread" to see the full discussion.

 ## Development